-The Visitor Centre has to close whenever a Wedding Ceremony is being held at the Lighthouse or when closure is required for the operational requirements of Trinity House.
-We will try to update this page as soon as we are aware of any closures though, especially if you are coming from afar, please call before setting off.
+The Visitor Centre is currently closed and has to close whenever a Wedding Ceremony is being held at the Lighthouse or when closure is required for the operational requirements of Trinity House.

 On arrival at Nash Point Headland please park at the Car Park, where the Cliff Top Café is situated and walk along to the station grounds, through the entrance gate and along to the east tower (the tall one).
 The four ex-keepers’ cottages are either residential or holiday lets therefore please ensure to respect the privacy and peace of those residents.